Every year on November 11, Americans honor the 19.6 million veterans in the US.

 Send a care package or a letter

 Operation Gratitude has sent more than 2 million individually addressed care package to the military community.
 The packages go to current military members as well as veterans, wounded warriors and their caregivers.
 As more American troops return to civilian life, the Operation Gratitude veterans program has been growing.
-It also has a letter writing campaign encouraging everyone to write handwritten letters of gratitude to veterans.
+It also has a letter-writing campaign encouraging everyone to write handwritten notes of gratitude to veterans.

 Support veterans suffering from PTSD

 If you know a veteran who might be dealing with PTSD, you can connect them with helpful resources.
-The VA offers the PTSD Coach Online to help veterans learn to manage symptoms, come up with ways to cope and find professional help.
+The VA offers the PTSD Coach Online to help veterans manage symptoms and find professional help.
 The National Center for PTSD provides a Veterans Crisis Line by phone at 1-800-273-8255, by text at 838255 and by online chat at this link: Confidential Veterans Chat.

 Sponsor a service dog

 Service dogs can help veterans living with PTSD and other disabilities regain control, independence and mobility.
-Freedom Service Dogs of America match highly specialized service dogs with service members needing assistance in their transition back to civilian life.
+Freedom Service Dogs of America match highly specialized service dogs with veterans needing assistance in their transition back to civilian life.